ZoiPer/public-docs/configuration-data.md

           * Default value: `0`.

         * `priority`: this option defines the priority of the SAS encoding among the others.
 The phone orders the SAS encodings by priority when trying to establish a ZRTP-encrypted stream.
 The lesser the number, the more likely for the SAS encoding to be chosen.
-          * UI: the SAS encoding priority is manipulated by dragging the name of the SAS encoding in the *Available SAS encodings* or *Selected SAS encodings* columns.
           * Type: ***integer***.
           * Default value: `0`.

         * `selected`: this option determines whether the SAS encoding is selected (i.e. whether it is used at all).
-          * UI: selected SAS encodings are placed in the *Selected SAS encodings* column, while deselected ones are placed in the *Available SAS encodings* column.
           * Type: ***boolean***.
           * Default value: `false`.